 Information about other people

-If you provide information to us about any person other than yourself (i.e. authorised signatories who can sign for your medication) you confirm that you have made that person aware of how we may collect, use and disclose their information, the reason you have provided it, how they can contact us, the terms of this policy and that they have consented to such collection, use and disclosure.
+If you provide information to us about any person other than yourself (i.e. authorised signatories who can sign for your medication) you confirm that you have made that person aware of how we may collect, use and disclose their information, the reason you have provided it, how they can contact us, the terms of this notice and that they have consented to such collection, use and disclosure.

 Recording Telephone Calls